antznin/LEGOlas/website/README.md

 #### Our first idea

 The first idea for the scan was a rather simple idea.
-The sonar sensor returns a value in millimeter corresponding to the distance between the sensor and the first object the sonar wave reflects on.
+The sonar sensor returns a value in millimeter corresponding to the distance between the sensor and the first object the sound wave reflects on.

-Based on the idea that the sensor would give a reasonable and correct output, the first scan was declaring that the ball was found if he found any object closer than a fixed distance.
+Based on the idea that the sensor would give a reasonable and correct output, the first scan was declaring that the ball was found if it found any object closer than a fixed distance.
 The robot will then turn on itself and proceed to a scan until he founds something.
 If it finds nothing, it stops at the input angle.

 We had to separate the algorithm in order to permanently retrieve the sensor values and at the same time moving the robot.
-Separating in threads allowed us to make the robot move as we wanted.
+Separating in a thread allowed us to make the robot move as we wanted.

 That would give the pseudo code below :